Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/concept of reflection.md

 - this concept stores the memories of all living creatures

-The concepts of reflection is a lake near thr mountains with a
+The concepts of reflection *is* a lake near thr mountains with a plaque "remember your first step".
+To get the key (which is a memory, Rubae has this already but cannot access it) you need to think about where you started being who you are now and walk into the lake.
+Under the cave is a mirror of the mirror.
+Looming into the mirror gives you the memory